aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-configuration/configuring-barcode-segments/_index.md

 In today’s fast‑moving digital world, **how to generate barcode**‑based solutions efficiently is a common question for Java developers.
 Aspose.BarCode for Java makes this task straightforward, letting you create sophisticated barcodes with segmented data in just a few lines of code.
 This tutorial walks you through the complete process—from setting up the environment to saving the final image—so you can confidently add barcode functionality to any Java application.

+## How to generate barcode with segments in Java – Detailed Guide

+Below you’ll find a step‑by‑step walkthrough that explains **why** each line matters, not just **what** it does.
+By the end, you’ll understand how to configure a barcode with multiple segments and be ready to adapt the sample to your own business needs.

 ## Quick Answers
 - **What library should I use?** Aspose.BarCode for Java
 - **Which barcode type supports segments?** `DATABAR_EXPANDED_STACKED`